antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 3: Create your own genesets; a.k.a. categories
 ---------------

 1. Another powerful functionality to adapt R2 analyses to your specific needs, is by defining gene sets, or gene categories.
-Many analyses in R2 can be performed on a subset of genes, see [chapter 14](Using_And_Creating_Genesets.html) for a tutorial on performing gene set analysis.
+Many analyses in R2 can be performed on a subset of genes (see [chapter 14](Using_And_Creating_Genesets.html) for a tutorial on performing gene set analysis).
     There are 3 main sources for gene sets.
 Firstly R2 harbors hundreds of predefined sets of genes (such as KEGG pathways or sets defined by the Broad Institute).
 Secondly, some analyses will result in gene lists, which R2 allows you to save on the fly such that they can be used for further analyses (e.g. [Toplister analysis](Using_And_Creating_Genesets.html?highlight=hundreds#step-4-unsupervised-hierarchical-clusterin-with-a-geneset)).
-    Next to these two useful options, you can introduce your own gene sets of interest directly to R2 as well; Hover over the 'Category' sub-item and select 'Build Category'
+    Next to these two options, you can introduce your own gene sets of interest directly to R2 as well; Hover over the 'Category' sub-item and select 'Build Category'
-    (Figure 5)
+    (Figure 5).

 	![](_static/images/AdaptingR2_Categories.png "Figure    5: Categories related menu-items; select Build Category to make    your own.")

 	[**Figure    5: Categories related menu-items; select Build Category to make    your own.**](_static/images/AdaptingR2_Categories.png)

 2. The 'Custom Category' window pops up (Figure 6).
-Default this is set to build a gene set, or category, from the input box.
+By default in this window you can add a gene set, i.e. a gene category, from the input box.
     The input box allows you to paste a bunch of genes to upload as a category for use in analyses in R2.
-In the example a set of genes, mutated in tumors are pasted.
-Select from the 'Where' dropdown menu the option 'personal Category'
+In the example a set of genes, often mutated in tumors, are pasted.
+You can provide a name of your choice as CategoryName.
+If you want this gene set to remain available for you, select from the 'Where' dropdown menu the option 'personal Category'
-    if you want this gene set to remain available for you(for people in your community, see later in this tutorial).
+    (for options to share the catgeory with people in your community, see later in this tutorial).
 If you just want to store the set temporarily for 24 hours, choose 'Temporary (24 hrs)'.
     Click "next" to upload the set (Figure 6), you'll receive a message when everything has succeeded.
 Your set of